leonor-loureiro/ES18Proj/README.md

 	Group 1:

-		- miegas4 is in charge of completing the tests in the broke module.
+		- miegas4 is in charge of completing the tests in the broker module.

 		- CarrascoII is in charge of creating tests for the classes 'IRS' and 'Buyer'.
-Then, has to implement those classes.
+Then, he has to implement those classes.

 		-wimpytoaster is in charge of creating tests for the classes 'Invoice', 'ItemType' and 'Seller'.
-Then, has to implement those classes.
+Then, he has to implement those classes.